catdieval/user-workflow-and-user-stories/user-story-1bis.md

 ## Acceptance criteria

 - [ ] When the user clicks on the "Choose a file" button then an upload window opens where the user can select a file with a csv extension.
-- [ ] When the user clicks on the "Submit" button then the content of the file gets converted to an array of objects.
+- [ ] When the user clicks on the "Submit" button then the content of the file gets converted to an array of objects and an alert gets displayed with the text "File processed successfuly".
 - [ ] When the user clicks on the "Next" button then what the user sees on the page gets replaced by a heading explaining the second step.

 ## Tasks